 Where there is a requirement for a variation to a lease, agreement and consideration from both parties is required.
-This consideration may include the payment of a premium, an increased rent, or agreement to a more contemporary lease format for consistency.
+This consideration may include an increased rent, or agreement to a more contemporary lease format or additional lease clauses for consistency.

-The improved benefit to government and the satisfactory performance of the tenant under the lease will also be taken into account when considering the granting of a lease variation.
+The department will also take into account the improved benefit to government and the satisfactory performance of the tenant under the lease when considering the granting of a lease variation.

-Where an application for variation is being considered in respect to an older lease, the opportunity may be taken to review the lease provisions and to negotiate variations of out-dated or inadequate provisions.
-An example of conditions that might be varied is in relation to environmental requirements.
+Where an application for variation is being considered for an older lease, the department may take the opportunity to review the lease provisions and to negotiate variations of out-dated or inadequate provisions.
+Environmental requirements, for example, might be varied.